Design and Technology

 Intent

-St Dennis Primary Academy’s Design and Technology curriculum aims to inspire children to be innovative and creative thinkers who have an appreciation for the product design cycle through investigating, designing, making and evaluating.
+St Dennis Primary Academy’s Design and Technology curriculum aims to inspire children to be innovative and creative thinkers who have an appreciation for the product design cycle through investigating and researching, developing skills, designing, making and evaluating.
+We want our children to develop confidence to take risks, through drafting design concepts, modelling and testing so they can be reflective learners who evaluate their own work and the work of others.

 Implementation

 There are three main stages of the design process design, make and evaluate.
-Each stage of the design process is underpinned by technical knowledge which encompasses contextual, historical and technical understanding required
+Each stage of the design process is underpinned by technical knowledge which encompasses contextual, historical and technical understanding required.

 The National Curriculum organises the DT attainment targets into five strands: